tbpassin/gf4-project/gf4/plugins/README.txt

 By default, GF4 will load all plugins (i.e., python files) in the "plugins" directory.
 You can override this by including a file named "use_plugins.txt".
 The file should contain the desired plugins by file name, one to a line.
-Do *not* include the ".py" file extension.
+The ".py" file extension may optionally be omitted.
 Blank lines and lines that start with a "#" or ";" character will be ignored.